epifab/tydal/README.md

 # TYDAL

-TYDAL (pronounced *tidal* - `/ˈtʌɪd(ə)l/` and formerly YADL) is a compile time PostgreSQL query interpreter for Scala.
+TYDAL (pronounced *tidal* - `/ˈtʌɪd(ə)l/` and formerly YADL) is a type safe PostgreSQL DSL for Scala.

 ## Getting started